 A virtual software development environment that functions like an isolated, actual computer, with its own CPU, memory, network interface, and storage.
 A Sauce Labs virtual machine runs on a Sauce Labs server and appears on your host machine as a process in a window.
 You can run multiple virtual machines at the same time.

 A Sauce Labs visual testing method that enables you to test individual UI components in isolation.
-If you’re using a component library like Storybook, Vue, Angular or React, you can will use your existing stories as visual test cases and run them against our automated visual testing service.
+If you’re using a component library like Storybook, Vue, Angular or React, you can use your existing stories as visual test cases and run them against our automated visual testing service.

 A Sauce Labs automated visual testing method that integrates with your WebDriver tests and code, enabling you to combine functional and visual regression UI testing across different browsers and resolutions in the same run.